FlowFX/flowfx.de/content/resume.md

 # Resume

 I am not a computer scientist.
-I am a physicist by training and a musician by passion.
+I'm a physicist by training and musician by passion.
 But I've been working with computers my whole life.
 I wrote my first HTML in the 90s and started developing websites professionally with WordPress around 2010.

 2016, while living in Mexico, I finally picked up Python and Django in order to develop more serious web applications.
 I got my first paid project in 2017 and have been working in the field ever since.

+I like

+- working in a team of equals, where mistakes are not problems but things that are discussed and learned from.
+- asking stupid questions and getting them answered.
+- testing.
+Without tests there can be no code.

 I prefer

 - working part-time.
 Currently I work Mondays through Thursdays, and it greatly benefits my well-being and the quality of my work.
 - not working on stupid things like cars, bitcoin, or advertising.

 ## Relevant job experience